Optimize Website Content: Quick Review

 So if you can, and it makes sense to have your title tag be a question, go ahead and draft a couple and see which one fits the best!

-Optimize SEO: Finish Filling In Missing Meta Descriptions
+Optimize Website Content: Finish Filling In Missing Meta Descriptions

 We briefly covered meta descriptions at the beginning of our blog it’s a great way to show people searching your topic to quickly know what your content is about and if it will answer the questions they have.